charliemikels/figura-music-player/README.md

 | 🗘    | Instrument can hold/sustain a note.                                      |
 | 🛝   | Instrument supports pitch bending.
 A somewhat rare effect in midi files. |

 If an instrument name is grayed out, then it is currently not available.
-You can still choose it, but it might fall back to a default instrument during playback untill it becomes available.
+You can still choose it, but it might fall back to a default instrument during playback until it becomes available.

 #### ChloeSpacedOut instruments

 This script includes extra wrappers that let it use [ChloeSpacedOut](https://github.com/ChloeSpacedOut)'s [Figura Piano 2.0](https://github.com/ChloeSpacedOut/figura-piano-2.0) as an instrument (both in piano and drumkit mode).

-In order to use them, you will need to stand near one, and you and your listeners will need to follow the [Basic Usage instructions](https://github.com/ChloeSpacedOut/figura-piano-2.0#basic-usage) so that they can be heard by everyone propperly.
+In order to use them, you will need to stand near one, and you and your listeners will need to follow the [Basic Usage instructions](https://github.com/ChloeSpacedOut/figura-piano-2.0#basic-usage) so that they can be heard by everyone properly.

 ![Piano](https://github.com/charliemikels/figura-music-player/assets/20339866/6faf6149-af74-4816-b3d1-93efe11bdb24)